REVERSAL POINT

 Overview: Secular Rhythm of Private Debt-Money

-1. Economic stability, accompanied by low interest rates, brought finance-fed excess demand;
+1. Economic stability, accompanied by low interest rates, drove debt-fueled excess demand;

 2. the excess demand translated into an economy of scarcity, or supply shortage, and raised price and profit margin;